Trade show marketing

 Here are some helpful hints for promoting your show participation:

 - Find out what opportunities there are for you to promote your business through the trade show's website, mass mailings and other promotional materials.

 - Use your business website, blog, newsletter or social networking activities to invite current and prospective customers to the show.

 - Use your email or mailing lists of current and prospective customers to get the word out about your participation in the show.
 You could distribute invitation passes to customers and prospects at least two months prior to the show.

 - If you do not have a strong list of prospective customers, you might want to consider purchasing a mailing list that matches the profile of your target audience.

 - Distribute a press release to trade journals or local newspapers announcing your participation in the show.
-Should you have a new product, feature it in the release.
-In your advertising, include a tag line like: Be sure to visit us at booth No. ___!
+If you have a new product, feature it in the release.
+In your advertising, include a tag line like: Be sure to visit us at booth number ___!

 Follow up and evaluate your efforts

 Again, if you have any sales leads or requests for more information, follow up as soon as possible.
 Each passing day dulls the positive impression you invested so much to create.

 Keep track of your return on investment.
 Calculate how much you invested to generate each new lead or to make a sale.
 Estimate how many people saw your display and have become more aware of your product or service — divide your costs relative to the show by this number.
 Was it worth it?
 What worked well?
 What will you do differently at your next show?